Phentermine: Benefits, Risks And Drug Test Effects!

 Bottom Line

 Phentermine is one of the most popular weight loss medications available in the United States.
 It helps suppress appetite and boost energy.
 This being said, it should be combined with a healthy exercise and diet regimen.
-Additionally, you have to be careful not to use phentermine for body toning as it is a prescription medicine for the management of obesity and carries serious side effects.

 This amphetamine-like substance can potentially cause a wide range of complications such as fatigue, dry mouth, dizziness, constipation, insomnia, tingling or prickling sensation, and increased heart rate.